-Smoking is one of the factors that can trigger your asthma.
+Smoking is one of the factors that can trigger asthma.
 Also, you stand the risk of developing other tobacco-related lung conditions, such as chronic obstructive pulmonary disease (COPD).

 If you smoke, this can also make your asthma symptoms more severe than if you didn’t smoke (3).
 If you smoke with asthma, it may make symptoms like coughing and wheezing worse.